jlevy/frontmatter-format/README.md

 ## FAQ

+- **Is this mature?** This is the first draft of this format.
+  But I've been using this on my own projects for a couple months.
+  The flexibity of just having metadata on all your text files is great for workflows, pipelines, etc.

+- **When should we use it?** All the time if you can!
+  It's especially important for command-line tools, AI agents, LLM workflows, since you often want to store extra metadata is a consistent way on text inputs of various formats like Markdown, HTML, CSS, and Python.

+- **Does this specify the format of the YAML itself?** No.
+  This is simply a format for attaching metadata.
+  What metadata you attach is up to your use case.
+  Standardizing headings like title, author, description, let alone other more application-specific information is beyond the scope of this frontmatter format.

+- **Can this work with Pydantic?** Yes, definitely.
+  In fact, I think it's probably a good practice to define self-identifiable Pydantic (or Zod) schemas for all your metadata, and then just serialize and deserialize them to frontmatter everywhere.

 - **Isn't this the same as what some CMSs use, Markdown files and YAML at the top?** Yes!
   But this generalizes that format, and removes the direct tie-in to Markdown or any CMS.
   This can work with any tool.
   For HTML and code, it works basically with no changes at all since the frontmatter is considered a comment.

-- **Does this specify the format of the YAML itself?** No.
-  This is simply a format for attaching metadata.
-  What metadata you attach is up to your use case.
-  Standardizing headings like title, author, description, let alone other more application-specific information is beyond the scope of this frontmatter format.

 - **Can this work with binary files?** No reason why not, if it makes sense for you!
   You can use `fmf_insert_frontmatter()` to add metadata of any style to any file.